‘I thought they were just going to execute me’: American held in Venezuela during Maduro’s last days tells all

 The warning didn’t resonate with a wanderlust like Luckey-Lange.

-“I’m not the type of guy that really wants to be confined,” he said.
+“I’m not the type of guy that really wants to be confined,” he said, reflecting on his time in prison during a series of conversations with CNN.

 Luckey-Lange is the son of the late Diane Luckey, a singer known as Q Lazzarus whose single was featured in the film “The Silence of the Lambs.”
 Following her death in 2022, Luckey-Lange traveled throughout Latin America, learning Spanish and blogging about his adventures.
 Venezuela was meant to be his last stop on that trip.